 ATI TEAS

-• The cost is $65 per exam plus $5 proctoring fee.
+• The cost is $70 per exam plus a $5 proctoring fee.

-• ATI TEAS is taken remote via Proctorio through ATI, however it is also monitored by us and we start the exam.
+• ATI TEAS is taken remotely via Proctorio through ATI, however, it is also monitored by us and we start the exam.
 The test must be scheduled during one of our testing dates/times listed.

 • ATI TEAS exam may be taken up to two (2) times in a 12 month period.
 The most recent score will be used.

-• Date of the ATI TEAS must be within 2 years of the application deadline.
+• The date of the ATI TEAS must be within 2 years of the application deadline.

 • To request Accommodations to complete the ATI TEAS test.
 Contact: